View on GitHub

 Rerun the workflow.

-check-spelling v0.0.22 will include code to retry these failures.
+check-spelling v0.0.22+ includes code to retry these failures.

 404 (file not found)